lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### QLDB

-Quantum Ledge Database is a fully managed, serverless, highly available (3 AZ replication) ledger database useful for reviewing and capturing history made to application data over time.
+Quantum Ledger Database is a fully managed, serverless, highly available (3 AZ replication) ledger database useful for reviewing and capturing history made to application data over time.

 - QLDB provides immutability that can be cryptographically verified.
     Behind the scenes, a *journal* captures sequences of modifications to your data, and then recomputes a cryptographic hash that can provide the data prior has not been modified or deleted.